efortuna/memechat/README.md

 # Usage
 1. Follow the installation instructions on www.flutter.io to install Flutter.
 2. You'll need to create a Firebase instance.
 Follow the instructions at https://console.firebase.google.com.
+3. Once your Firebase instance is created, you'll need to enable anonymous authentication.
+  - Go to the Firebase Console for your new instance.
+  - Click "Authentication" in the left-hand menu
+  - Click the "sign-in method" tab
+  - Click "anonymous" and enable it
-3. (skip if not running on Android)
+4. (skip if not running on Android)
 - Create an app within your Firebase instance for Android, with package name com.yourcompany.memechat
 - Follow instructions to download google-services.json, and place it into memechat/android/app/
 - Run the following command to get your SHA-1 key: